nbikkasani/test/README.md

 }

-NOTE: All the requests can upport xml extension.
-So we can update the ends with .xml to see the XML response.
+NOTE: All the requests can support xml extension.
+So we can update the end points with .xml to see the XML response.

 Versioning: Currently only Directory Lisitng service supports the versioning.